 City of Light: Paris 1900-1950

-Dr Caroline Rae is Series Advisor for a major and much-anticipated new festival project from The Philharmonia Orchestra, one of the world’s leading orchestras.
+Dr Caroline Rae has been appointed Series Adviser to a major new festival project from the Philharmonia Orchestra.